tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 <img src="/assets/images/neurons.png" style="padding-right:10px"/>
 Image from ["towards data science neurons in perceptrons"][towardsDSNeurons]

 A neural network is made up of neurons.
 A neuron is an abstraction for a function.
 The function takes in some inputs.
 Each input is multiplied by a different weight stored in the neuron.
 The outputs of these multiplications are then summed together with a bias.
 The output of this sum is then put through an activiation function like tanh or sigmoid which squashes its value between 1 and -1 (different activation functions can be used, but we will be using tanh).
-You can see this in the image above.

 This is the tanh function.
 Notice how the higher the magnitude the input to the function is, the closer to one the output is.
 However, there are diminishing returns - closer to zero an increase in the input will increase the output more than if you are further from zero and increase the input.
 <img src="/assets/images/tanh.png" style="padding-right:10px"/>